yereverluvinunclebert/PSDtoXMLconverter/README.md

 Original script created by Arlo Rose of Konfabulator, then Yahoo Widgets.
 Modified by Harry Whitfield and myself.

+The following is an excerpt from an article I wrote years ago on Deviantart.

 # Basic Tutorial - How to create a Yahoo Widget by yereverluvinuncleber on DeviantArt

 I'd be happy to show you the basics, it is really quite straightforward - if not simple.
 I create all my widgets first as Yahoo /Konfabulator widgets as the process is the easiest of all the engines.
 Then I convert to other widget engines as I wish, taking the code and porting it.